The SKX173 is a great watch. That being said, you should look at some alternatives before you come to a decision.

 The case is made from stainless steel, which isn’t something that’s very exciting at this point.
 You’ll be interested to know that it’s only 1.49 inches (38 mm) across.
 However, it’s still close in thickness as it’s 0.511 inches (13 mm).

-The stainless steel is also present in the watches strap.
-The stainless steel band however, can be replaced with rubber if you want.
+The stainless steel is also present in the watch strap.
+The stainless steel band, however, can be replaced with rubber if you want.

 Although it’s similar to the SKX173, it’s not as identical to the 2 SKX watches discussed above.
 So, how does it fair?